the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-You could even inline it - like we did in the `onClick()` handler of the button - but it might get less readable.
+You could even inline it again, like we did in the `onClick()` handler of the button, but it might get less readable.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~